TekMonksGitHub/monkshu/README.md

 The idea is to produce a full Enterprise Application Sever based on Node.js, HTML5, Javascript, Android and iOS apps with a KNEX for database querying.

+Single unified codebase, with minimum external dependencies - currently the only real major dependency is KNEX for DB access.

 HTML5 + Node.js + REST + Mobile (Android/iOS) + Database (MySQL, Oracle, etc. using KNEX) + Globalization (i18n) support.

 Login, logout, cookieless sessions supported out of the box.